mono-company/bedrock-mini/README.md

 ### A mini prototyping setup

-One step up from Codepen - work in your local environment using the handiness of Jade and SCSS with autoprefixing.
+One step up from <a href="http://codepen.io">Codepen</a> - work in your local environment using the handiness of Jade for templating, SCSS with autoprefixing and BrowserSync.

 * Renders Jade templates
 * Has Browsersync starting a local server